I’m all for preparation.

 In this “line of work” there is little we can do to prepare for the unseen as what is unseen here is far beyond what we can imagine.
 Someone coined the phrase, “where truth is stranger than fiction” when trying to describe the challenges we face on the continent of Africa.

 How can we prepare for a sudden devaluation of the currency?
 One day in 2011, we lost $500.00 due to a sudden and unannounced devaluation of local currency.

 How can we prepare for an unexpected lack of cement in the stores when we’re in the middle of building?

 How can we prepare for all forms of communication with the outside world being cut during a coup-d-état?

 Through all of these years and experiences (many of them painful) there is one lesson that I can’t put a price on.
 This lesson has cost me my entire life to learn but I would gladly pay it again as this lesson has kept me time and again through the harshest of seasons.
 I have learned that I have a Father Who keeps His eye on me and not only understands but also walks with me through the most difficult moments.
-He has taught me that I’m never alone, never without His care, and that He is always pleased with me.
-He has walked with me through the fire as well as on top of the mountain – and He has always made sure there was enough to care for me and my own.
+He has taught me that I’m never alone, never without His care, and that He is always pleased with me (even when I fail).
+He has walked with me through the fire as well as on top of the mountain.
+He has always made sure there was enough to care for me and my own.